pulp-platform/ara/DEPENDENCIES.md

 We provide a Python script to run `clang-format` and format the C and C++ files of this repository (`scripts/run-clang-format.py`).
 This file is licensed under the MIT license.

+`jacobi2d` comes from an adaptation of the software in `https://github.com/RALC88/riscv-vectorized-benchmark-suite`.
+The source file `apps/jacobi2d/main.c` contains the original licence.

 ### Verilator simulations

 In order to run Verilator simulations, you will need a modern Verilator installation.